 An optional label that is displayed on the graph next to the DATUM line can also be defined.
-The font, size and colour for the label can be defined, as well as the orientation and position of the label relative to the DATUM line.
+As well as defining the font, size and colour for the label the position of the label relative to the DATUM line can also be set.